-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable medical equipment (DME) and related supplies When in-network: Prior authorization may be required for some Durable Medical Equipment (DME).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 20% co-insurance.
 50% co-insurance.
-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+When in-network: Prior authorization may be required for some DME and supplies.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.Medicare.Pacificsource.com .
+The most recent list of suppliers is available on our website at www.Medicare.pacificsource.com .